 Where: Cornell University, Ithaca, NY

-This course is for students who work or want to work in social change organizations that strive to make and keep corporations accountable, primarily labor unions but also including workers’ centers, environmental justice groups, and community-based organizations.
-It prepares students to engage corporations by teaching them, with hands-on techniques, how to research corporate ownership, finance, organization, and power.
+This course is for students who work or want to work in social-change organizations that strive to make and keep corporations accountable, including primarily labor unions but also workers’ centers, environmental justice groups, and community-based organizations.
+It prepares students to engage corporations by teaching them, through hands-on techniques, how to research corporate ownership, finance, organization, and power.
 By the end of the course, participants will be prepared to begin and advance in careers in strategic research and strategic campaigns from having understood and researched corporate ownership structure, corporate finance, and the sources of corporate power.
 Learn more about the course.

 The course offers two tracks - regular and advanced.
 The advanced track includes an additional research and writing assignment.
-Given the limited time available while students are here on campus, both regular and advanced students will be sent books and a course pack several weeks before the course takes place to give them an opportunity to complete all the reading before they arrive.
-In addition to reading assignments, short written exercises and class presentations are completed while the class is in session.
+Given the limited time available while students are here on campus, both regular and advanced students will be sent books and a course pack several weeks before the course takes place, in order to give them an opportunity to complete all the reading before they arrive.
+In addition to reading assignments, there will be short written exercises and class presentations completed while the course is in session.
 Students taking the advanced track are required to conduct independent research and write a paper of twenty-five to thirty pages, summarizing comprehensive corporate research and analysis for a designated company.
-The final paper is due six weeks after course completion.
+The final paper will be due six weeks after the course ends.
 Any advanced-track students currently enrolled in a college or university who are interested in gaining credit for the course can work with the director to help set up independent study credit with their school.

 Job Placement Assistance

-Program instructors are committed to assisting successful graduates of the program in finding strategic corporate research positions within the labor movement.
-In the first sixteen years of the program, more than 500 students have been placed in top research positions in the AFL-CIO, CTW, UNITE HERE, SEIU, USW, LIUNA, IBT, UFW, UFCW, AFT, AFSCME, ATU, NNU, NYSNA SAG AFTRA, and other unions across the United States and around the world.
+Program instructors are committed to assisting successful graduates of the program find strategic corporate research positions within the labor movement.
+In the first twenty years of the program, more than 800 students have been placed in top research positions in the AFL-CIO, CTW, UNITE HERE, SEIU, USW, LIUNA, IBT, UFW, UFCW, AFT, AFSCME, ATU, NNU, NYSNA SAG AFTRA, and in other unions across the United States and around the world.
 The majority of those placed in research positions have taken the advanced track.